zeeshan-shah/pp3/README.md

    ![HRIS Flowchart](./documentation/images/hris_flowchart.jpg)

-3. **Implementation**: The application was developed using Python programming language and various libraries, such as gspread for interacting with Google Sheets API, colorama for terminal output enhancements, and argparse for handling command-line arguments.
+3. **Implementation**: The application was developed using Python programming language and various libraries, such as gspread for interacting with Google Sheets API and colorama for terminal output enhancements.
 The code was structured using object-oriented programming principles to ensure modularity and maintainability.

 4. **Testing**: The application was tested extensively to ensure proper functionality and to identify and fix any bugs or issues.
 Test cases were created to cover different scenarios and user interactions, ensuring the application performs as expected in various situations.

 The PEP8 linter is used to check the code for adherence to the PEP8 style guide for Python code.
 It ensures that the code follows consistent coding standards and enhances readability.

+During the development of the HRIS application in run.py, I encountered several errors related to the maximum line length specified in the PEP8 style guide.
+To ensure code readability and adherence to best practices, I made the necessary adjustments to resolve these errors.

+By following the PEP8 guidelines, I refactored the code in run.py to ensure that each line does not exceed the recommended maximum line length.
+This involved breaking down long lines into multiple lines using appropriate line continuation techniques, such as using parentheses, backslashes, or string concatenation.

+By resolving these errors, the code in run.py now adheres to the PEP8 standard, promoting consistency and readability.
+It also ensures that the codebase follows industry best practices and enhances maintainability in the long run.

+I understand the importance of adhering to coding conventions and standards, and I strive to ensure that the code I produce meets these requirements.
+Resolving the max line length errors in run.py allows for better readability and improves the overall quality of the codebase.

+   PEP8 Linter Validation of run.py:

    ![PEP8 Linter run.py Img:1)](./documentation/images/python_code_test_1.png)

    ![PEP8 Linter run.py Img:2](./documentation/images/python_code_test_2.png)

+   PEP8 Linter Validation of validation_functions.py:

    ![PEP8 Linter validation_functions.py Img:1)](./documentation/images/python_code_test_3.png)

+   PEP8 Linter Validation of print_record.py:

    ![PEP8 Linter print_record.py Img:2](./documentation/images/python_code_test_4.png)

    - Manual Testing